aaronsaray/aaronsaray.com/content/blog/the-perils-of-the-at-in-php.markdown

 **How to not code with the @:**

 I can't think of a legitimate, quality use for calling functions with the `@`.
 Notice I qualified that with 'quality'.
 You can create code and use it to cut corners, but really, you're just creating crappy code.
-Lets go over a few common usages of the `@`, and how you could code without using it again.
+Let's go over a few common usages of the `@`, and how you could code without using it again.

 Require
 Bad: